Student Credit Cards

 How to compare student credit cards

-If you decide to get a credit card as a student, it’s important to make sure you find an option that’s right for you.
-Comparing student credit cards allows you to see features of different products side-by-side so that you can find one that will suit your individual circumstances and needs.
+Comparing student credit cards allows you to see features of different products so that you can find one that will suit your needs.
 We've outlined the main factors you'll need to consider for a student credit card comparison below.

 - Consider your individual circumstances.
-This includes your study commitments, your income from work, Centrelink or other benefits and your ongoing expenses.
-You should also consider your current money habits to decide whether or not you will be able to effectively manage a credit card.
+This includes your study commitments, your income from work, Centrelink or other benefits, as well as your ongoing expenses.
+You should also think about your current money habits to decide whether or not you will be able to effectively manage a credit card.

-- Look at the features of the card/s.
-Pay particular attention to the standard interest rates and fees, as well as the requirements to meet any student discounts or waivers offered by the card.
+- Look at the features of the card.
+Pay particular attention to the standard interest rates and fees, as well as the requirements you need to meet for any student discounts or fee waivers that are offered by the card.
 This step will help you find a credit card that offers the most convenience and affordability for you.

 - Choose the card that suits your circumstances.
 By looking at the features of a number of cards and considering your circumstances, you will be able to find a student credit card that is convenient and affordable for you.